 - What other websites currently rank for your keywords and why?

 The internet offers various tools that can save you an enormous amount of time and effort on SEO research.
 Use the following software to conduct research and gather data that will guide you throughout the content creation process.

-Google’s Keyword Planner — Google’s Keyword Planner is a great starting point for any SEO specialist or webmaster.
+Google’s Keyword Planner — Google’s Keyword Planner is a great starting point for any SEO specialist or webmaster and a great free SEO tool.
 If you don’t already know which primary keywords you want to rank for and need ideas, this is a great resource.
 It offers traffic estimates, competition levels, and local results.

 SEMRush — SEMRush goes 10x deeper than Google’s Keyword Planner.
 It’s no wonder that it’s one of the most popular SEO tools used by professionals worldwide.
 It lists rankings for certain keywords, predicts future search trends, and shows which websites rank, all while tracking your rankings.
 It also provides backlink opportunities, content ideas, and a whole host of on and off-page SEO tools.
 If you’re looking for one tool that does it all, we recommend SEMRush.